 After the birth of my first daughter I suffered anxiety, panic attacks and many symptoms I couldn’t explain.
 It took me many years to access support and get a correct diagnosis.
 I am now recovered and passionately use my experience to help others, raise awareness and improve maternity services.
-It was my experiences that moved me to set up a support page for PTSD following Birth Trauma called Unfold Your Wings and also Beyond Birth Trauma, to give hope and support healing.
-I also run the perinatal mental health discussion group and Birth Trauma Network.
+My experience moved me to set up a support website for PTSD following Birth Trauma called Unfold Your Wings .
+I also founded Beyond Birth Trauma, to give hope and support healing.
+I also run the perinatal mental health network facebook discussion group .

 Making sure families can assess the support they need is vital.
 Talking to health care professionals and helping them understand birth trauma and perinatal mental health and how it impacts families is an important part of families getting support.
 When healthcare professionals are aware of the signs of perinatal mental health conditions, where to signpost families for help and what they can do to support them, it can lessen the devastation that perinatal mental health can ravage on those affected.

-If you would like to know more or if you would like me to offer a training session or speak at you event please contact me.
+If you would like to know more, or if you would like me to offer a training session, or speak at your event please contact me.